enthought/mayavi/mayavi/_sources/mlab.txt

     in Python.
 If you are interested in a list of all the functions exposed in mlab, see the :ref:`mlab-reference`.

-.. currentmodule:: enthought.mayavi.mlab
+.. currentmodule:: mayavi.mlab

-The :mod:`enthought.mayavi.mlab` module, that we call mlab, provides an easy way to visualize data in a script or from an interactive prompt with one-liners as done in the matplotlib_ ``pylab`` interface but with an emphasis on 3D visualization using Mayavi2.
+The :mod:`mayavi.mlab` module, that we call mlab, provides an easy way to visualize data in a script or from an interactive prompt with one-liners as done in the matplotlib_ ``pylab`` interface but with an emphasis on 3D visualization using Mayavi2.
 This allows users to perform